kbss-cvut/record-manager-ui/doc/development.md

 # Development

 This file contains info for contributors to the Record Manager UI codebase.
+The frontend uses the following [components and libraries](./components-libraries.md).

 ## Running in Development Mode